bank8426/calendly-clone-next/README.md

 `JavaScript`

-- `Object.groupBy` - is a method that let you group array of objects or iterable thing by callback function similar to `_.groupBy` in `Lodash`.
+- `Object.groupBy` - is a method that lets you group an array of objects or an iterable thing by a callback function, similar to `_.groupBy` in `Lodash`.
 This method is available from `Node v21`.
-But since i still using `Node v20` then it casue `groupBy is not a function` error.
-So i need to update Node to latest version to make it work.
+But since I am still using `Node v20`, it caused a `groupBy is not a function` error.
+So I need to update Node to the latest version to make it work.
 My bad🙈.

 `JavaScript Web APIs`

-- `navigator.clipboard.writeText("sometext")` - is a method that let you copy text to clipboard.
+- `navigator.clipboard.writeText("sometext")` - is a method that lets you copy text to the clipboard.

-- `Intl.supportedValuesOf(key)` - is a method that let you get sorted array of supported values related to `Intl` object (Internationalization) based on `key` parameter which can be one of the following:
+- `Intl.supportedValuesOf(key)` - is a method that lets you get a sorted array of supported values related to the `Intl` object (Internationalization) based on `key` parameter, which can be one of the following:

-  - "calendar": see supported calendar types
+  - `calendar`: see supported calendar types
-  - "collation": see supported collation types
+  - `collation`: see supported collation types
-  - "currency": see supported currency identifiers
+  - `currency`: see supported currency identifiers
-  - "numberingSystem": see supported numbering system types
+  - `numberingSystem`: see supported numbering system types
-  - "timeZone": see supported time zone identifiers
+  - `timeZone`: see supported time zone identifiers
-  - "unit": see supported unit identifiers
+  - `unit`: see supported unit identifiers

 ```js
 //Example